Why is my light fixture burning smell

 Frequently Asked Questions

-What are the common causes of a burning smell in a light fixture?
+What are the most common causes of a burning smell in a light fixture?

-Common causes include a loose connection, damaged components, or an overloaded circuit.
+The most common causes are a loose connection, wiring problem, malfunctioning component, or overloaded circuit.

 When should I call an electrician for a burning light fixture?